SilentCicero/ethjs-extras/README.md

 `stripHexPrefix` : string hex prefix from string data (if any) `hexNum` : always turn value (string / number / BN object) into hex string number

+## Call Method Naming

+The `call` and `ethCall` method are the same.
+Sometimes, function names like `call` are reserved depending on your linter.
+So we provide both for your convenience.

+## Send Transaction

+The `sendTransaction` method is simply the `call` method with the `method` defined as `sendTransaction`.

 ## Handling Ethereum Units

 See `ethjs-unit` for handling unit conversion (eth => wei, USD => eth etc..)